 The ambassadors receive training from practitioners experienced workshop delivery, teaching and professional literary translation, including Ruth Ahmedzai Kemp (Translator and Stephen Spender Trust [SST] Associate), Rahul Bery (Translator, SST Associate, former British Library Translator in Residence), Lucy Rand (Translator and Editor, SST Associate), Charlotte Ryland (Director, Translation Exchange & Stephen Spender Trust) and Stacie Allan (Stephen Spender Trust, Translator from French).

 QTE creative translation workshops encourage pupils to work creatively and collaboratively with languages, as they translate text in languages they may not know and come up with inventive solutions in English.
 As well as being exposed to inspiring literary and cultural content, pupils have the opportunity to interact with our student ambassadors, who are passionate advocates for languages.
-The experience is also enriching for the ambassadors: they gain public-speaking and collaborative experience, as well as developing a workshop that they can use in a variety of classroom situations in the future.
+Through the Creative Translation Ambassadors training programme, participating undergraduates and postgraduates develop and practise numerous professional skills, including presentation and public-speaking, teamwork, leadership and negotiation.
+It also connects the students to their local community and fuels a civic mission to support widening participation and language-learning.

-Past workshops have proved incredibly diverse: translations have included illustrated classics such as Le petit Nicolas (Goscinny-Sempé) and Eloísa y su bichos (Buitrago-Yockteng) as well as I Limoni by Italian Nobel Laureate Eugenio Montale and Classical Chinese poetry.
+Past workshops have proved incredibly diverse: translations have included illustrated classics such as Le petit Nicolas (Goscinny-SempĂ©) and EloĂsa y su bichos (Buitrago-Yockteng) as well as I Limoni by Italian Nobel Laureate Eugenio Montale and Classical Chinese poetry.